aequos-solutions/modern-data-visualizer/docs/usage/data-verticals/index.md

 | **Open behavior** | If the tab is an hyperlink, the opening behavior (new tab or current tab).

 > The 'Data Verticals' Web Part does not need to be connected to any Web Part.
 However, it is meant to be used by a 'Data Visualizer' Web Part to get it work.
 More info about configuration [here](../data-visualizer/connections/index.md).

+> We recommend to configure the 'Data Visualizer' Web Parts that will use verticals **before connecting them to the verticals Web Part**.